 Don’t be ashamed of your emotions

-Talk about your father
+Talk about your dad

-Focus on the happy memories
+Try to focus on your happy memories

 Ignore that it’s Father’s Day